ashn-dot-dev/lumpy/README.md

 ```

 Each object in Lumpy has a metamap that may be used to alter and extend its
 functionality.
-In this example, the `==` and `!=` operators are overloaded in
+In this example, the `==` operator is overloaded in the metamaps
-the metamaps of objects `a` and `b`.
-The overloaded operators test for equality
+of objects `a` and `b`.
+The overloaded operator tests for equality between
-between these objects based on the objects' `id` fields rather than their
+these objects based on the objects' `id` fields rather than their structural
-structural identities.
+identities.

 ```
 # examples/operator-overloading.lumpy